swiftbookua/swiftbookua/1_language_guide/4_control_flow.md

 ```
 The `switch` statement’s first case matches the first letter of the English alphabet, `a`, and its second case matches the last letter, `z`.
 Because the `switch` must have a case for every possible character, not just every alphabetic character, this `switch` statement uses a `default` case to match all characters other than `a` and `z`.
 This provision ensures that the `switch` statement is exhaustive.
 #### No Implicit Fallthrough
 In contrast with `switch` statements in C and Objective-C, `switch` statements in Swift do not fall through the bottom of each case and into the next one by default.
 Instead, the entire `switch` statement finishes its execution as soon as the first matching `switch` case is completed, without requiring an explicit `break` statement.
-This makes the `switch` statement safer and easier to use than the one in C and avoids executing more than one `switch` case by mistake.> **Note**
+This makes the `switch` statement safer and easier to use than the one in C and avoids executing more than one `switch` case by mistake.> **Примітка**
 > > Although `break` is not required in Swift, you can use a `break` statement to match and ignore a particular case or to break out of a matched case before that case has completed its execution.
 For details, see [Break in a Switch Statement]().
  The body of each case *must* contain at least one executable statement.
 It is not valid to write the following code, because the first case is empty: